cpabooks/cpabooks-docs/docs/about.rst

    :alt: Odoo 14 Best Practices
    :align: right

-Odoo 14 Best Practices book is dedicated for functional consultants or entrepreneur who wants to implement or use odoo online all-in-one business
+CPAbooks Best Practices book is dedicated for functional consultants or entrepreneur who wants to implement or use odoo online all-in-one business

 application out-of-the box.
 This is an online book written based on Odoo